gatherloop/gatherloop-pos/README.md

 #### C. Presentation Layer

-The Presentation Layer consumes the use cases and maps the internal data structures from the entities to output formats, such as JSON for REST APIs.
+The Presentation Layer contain handler that consumes the use cases and maps the internal data structures from the entities to output formats, such as JSON for REST APIs.
 In this layer, the backend transforms the entity data into structures that align with the api specification, ensuring that the frontend can seamlessly consume the data.

 ### 5.2.
 Frontend